replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/02-create-a-customer/assignment.md

 ![Creating a Customer](../assets/create-customer-button.png)

 Enter the name "NitFlex" and assign them to the `Stable` channel.
-They've trying your software for a year, so let's make sure we capture the expiration date.
+They've trying your software for two months, so let's make sure we capture the expiration date.
 We also need an email for them to login and install your Helm chart.
 Note that we never use that email, it's your customer, not ours.